Marburg, Queensland: Education

-Marburg State School is a government primary (Prep-6) school for boys and girls at Louisa Street (27.5624°S 152.5939°E).
+Marburg State School is a government primary (Prep-6) school for boys and girls at 40-54 School Street (27.5624°S 152.5939°E).
 In 2017, the school had an enrolment of 52 students with 5 teachers (4 full-time equivalent) and 6 non-teaching staff (4 full-time equivalent).

+The nearest government secondary schools are Rosewood State High School in Rosewood to the south and Lowood State High School in Lowood to the north.

 Amenities

 Marburg has active community groups such as the Marburg and District Resident's Association, the Rosewood Scrub Historical Society, the Marburg Harness Racing Club, the Marburg Show Society and show grounds.

 The town hosts the Marburg Fire and Rescue Station, the Marburg Rural Fire Brigade, and the Marburg branch of the State Emergency Services.